Jackpot Alert Where to Play

 On Thursday, April 27, the Arizona Lottery surprised Amaris Tapia, a University of Arizona College of Medicine - Phoenix medical student, with a $35,000 check to pay all tuition and fees for her final year of school.
 The surprise check presentation was held at the Phoenix Bioscience Core campus and was attended by UArizona College of Medicine – Phoenix officials, Arizona Lottery leaders, and special guests.

-"Amaris is an inspiration to us all and we are honored to support her as she pursues her dream of becoming a doctor in Arizona," said Alec Esteban Thomson, Executive Director of the Arizona Lottery.
+"Amaris is an inspiration to us all and we are honored to support her as she pursues her dream of becoming a doctor in Arizona," said Alec Thomson, Executive Director of the Arizona Lottery.
 "This $35,000 Arizona Lottery-funded scholarship will pay for Amaris’ final year of medical school, allowing her to focus on providing the best possible healthcare to Arizona children as she completes her residency at Phoenix Children’s Hospital.
 This scholarship will help address the shortage of doctors and help Arizonans living in communities faced with limited access to healthcare and allow them to start getting the medical services they need, closer to home.”

 This partnership eases the burden on state-funded programs, like the University Bond Fund and Healthy Arizona, by directly providing vital skills and training to medical professionals that will support the people of Arizona.